leezhenghui/leezhenghui.github.io/_posts/2018-10-20-build-a-scalable-system-runtime-challenges.md

   It is a system call to attache the calling process to an existing namespace; prototype: `int setns(int fd, int nstype);`

+	The `setns` systemcall allows a process to choose *some* of namespaces and share with others. e.g: two processes each has it's own PID namespace, but share a network namespace, like the `Pod` behavior in Kubernetes.

 >
 > Please note nsenter(1) is the command line equivalent of setns(2) and unshare(1) is the equivalent of unshare(2) syscall.